Down Intermediate Hurling Championship

-The Down Intermediate Hurling Championship (known for sponsorship reasons as the Morgan Fuels Down Intermediate Hurling Championship and abbreviated to the Down IHC) is an annual hurling competition organised by the Down County Board of the Gaelic Athletic Association for the second tier hurling teams in County Down in Northern Ireland.
+The Down Intermediate Hurling Championship (known for sponsorship reasons as the Down GAA Northern Switchgear Intermediate Hurling Championship and abbreviated to the Down IHC) is an annual hurling competition organised by the Down County Board of the Gaelic Athletic Association for the second tier hurling teams in County Down in Northern Ireland.

 In its current format, the Down Intermediate Championship begins with a group stage.
-The four group stage teams play each other in a round-robin system.
-The top two teams in the group proceed to the knockout stage, where they are joined by the bottom two teams from the Down SHC.
+The eight group stage teams play in two groups against each other in a round-robin system.
+The two first placed teams face each other in the final.
 The final is usually played at Páirc Esler in Newry.
 The winner of the Down Intermediate Hurling Championship qualifies for the subsequent Ulster Intermediate Club Championship.

-Bredagh are the title holders after defeating Carryduff by 4-17 to 1-16 in the 2024 final.
+Liatroim Fontenoys are the title holders after defeating Carryduff by 0-17 to 2-09 in the 2025 final.

 Format

 Group stage

-Over the course of the four-team group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+The eight teams are divided in two groups.
+Teams face each other team in the group.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams from the group stage proceed to the knockout stage.
+The first placed teams from both groups face each other in the final.

 Knockout stage

-Semi-finals: The top teams from the group stage and the bottom two teams from the Down SHC group stage contest the semi-finals.

-Final: The two semi-final winners contest the final.
+Final: The two first placed teams in the final contest the final.

 Teams

-2023 teams
+2026 teams

-The following teams were due to potentially compete in the 2023 Down Intermediate Hurling Championship:
+The following teams were due to potentially compete in the 2026 Down Intermediate Hurling Championship: